 As you probably know, tapping your Windows PC’s Print Screen key will place a “snapshot” of the current screen contents onto the Windows Clipboard.

 This process is commonly known as “taking a screenshot”, and it’s one of the most useful features in all of Windows for many users.

 Once it is on the Clipboard your screenshot image can be pasted into your favorite image editing program.
 From there you can make changes to the image and then save it to your computer as an image file.

 As luck would have it, Windows gives you another very handy option for handling your screenshots…

-If you don’t need to edit the image before saving it to your hard drive, you can easily take the screenshot and save it as an image file by pressing a single key combination.
+If you don’t need to edit the image before saving it to your hard drive, you can easily take the screenshot and save it directly as an image file simply by pressing a special key combination.
 Here’s how:

 1 – Press the Windows key and the Print Screen key at the same time.